Private Credit: Understanding the Capital Structure

 Subordinated debt is prevalent among smaller, more entrepreneurial companies that require additional capital to fund growth or acquisitions.
 Because of the higher risk associated with subordinated debt, lenders may require that the borrower have a track record of profitability and stability and a well-established business plan.

 The primary benefit of subordinated debt is that it carries a lower cost of capital than equity, making it an attractive source of financing for growth-oriented companies.
-Moreover, it is typically less expensive than senior debt and can provide additional liquidity for a business.

 The most significant risk is that the subordinated debt will be wiped out in the event of bankruptcy, meaning that the lender will not receive any return on their investment.
 Additionally, subordinated debt is typically unsecured, meaning that lenders do not have a claim on any of the borrower's assets in the event of bankruptcy.